PrefectHQ/prefect/docs/contributing/style.md

 #### Command line interface (CLI) output messages

-Upon executing a command, the output message should offer:
+Upon executing a command that create things, the output message should offer:
 - a short description on what the command just did
 - next steps, like the next command to run, if applicable
 - other relevant, pre-formatted commands that can be copy + pasted